-The Lifecore R100 Commercial Rowing Machine is a perfect blend of two of the best resistance types!
+The LifeCore R100 Commercial Rowing Machine is a perfect blend of two great resistance types!

-It provides 16 levels of adjustable resistance controlled by a blue/green backlit multifunctional performance monitor with built-in heart rate receiver (wireless chest strap is included).
+The 16 levels of air/magnetic resistance is controlled by a multi-functional fitness monitor with built-in heart rate receiver (wireless chest strap is included).

 Now get ready for this, it also comes with a lifetime warranty on the frame, whether it’s used for home or commercial use!